logfellow/logstash-logback-encoder/README.md

 The Logstash encoders/layouts are really just extensions of the general composite JSON encoders/layouts with a pre-defined set of providers.

-The logstash encoders/layouts are easier to configure if you want to use the standard output format.
+The logstash encoders/layouts are easier to configure if you want to use the standard logstash version 1 output format.
-Use the [composite encoders/layouts](#composite_encoder) if you want to heavily customize the output.
+Use the [composite encoders/layouts](#composite_encoder) if you want to heavily customize the output, or if you need to use logstash version 0 output.

 The `*AsyncDisruptorAppender` appenders are similar to logback's `AsyncAppender`, except that a [LMAX Disruptor RingBuffer](https://lmax-exchange.github.io/disruptor/)